 There is feedback to the full Board of any shareholder interaction at each Board meeting.

-This year’s AGM will be held on Monday 7 September 2020, and full details of venue and resolutions proposed may be found in the Notice of Meeting enclosed with these accounts or on the Company website.
+This year’s AGM will be held on 6 September 2021 and full details of the venue and resolutions proposed may be found in the Notice of Meeting enclosed with these accounts or on the Company website.

 Approved by order of the Board.